jnsangalang/c03-24-code-solutions/dom-querying/dom-query-quiz-notes.md

 - What is a "model"?

-a system of equations including an objective function and a set of constraints
+a system of equations including an objective function and a set of constraints, simpler:model is a re-creation of something.

 - Which "document" is being referred to in the phrase Document Object Model?